-The University of Nebraska Omaha (UNO) declares and affirms a policy of equal education and employment opportunities, affirmative action in employment, and nondiscrimination in providing services to the public.
+The University of Nebraska at Omaha (UNO) declares and affirms a policy of equal education and employment opportunities, affirmative action in employment, and nondiscrimination in providing services to the public.

-Therefore, the University of Nebraska Omaha shall not discriminate based upon:
+Therefore, UNO shall not discriminate based upon:

 - National origin

 In keeping with this commitment, the university also will not tolerate discrimination prohibited under this policy against students, faculty, staff, and visitors by anyone acting on behalf of UNO.

 Unwelcome sexual advances, requests for sexual favors, and other physical, verbal, or visual conduct based on sex constitute sexual harassment when

 (1) submission to the conduct is an explicit or implicit term or condition of employment or academic standing,

 (2) submission to or rejection of the conduct is used as the basis for an employment or academic decision, or

 (3) the conduct has the purpose or effect of unreasonably interfering with an individual’s work performance or creating an intimidating, hostile, or offensive working/academic environment.

 This statement is in keeping with federal employment and education opportunity guidelines.